mxahan/digital-cv/index.md

 ## Hobbies
 ---
 - Active problem solver in pytorch forum. [bio link](https://discuss.pytorch.org/u/mxahan/summary])
-- Shoot me a ping if you stay nearby me and want to hit for some 4-5 rated tennis match or 2000-2200 rated table tennis or 1800 rated chess.
+- Shoot me a ping if you stay near me and want to hit for some 4-5 rated tennis match or 2000-2200 rated table tennis or 1800 rated chess.
   - Table Tennis: Penhold grip, Beware of my backhand!
 Careful in the forehand.
-  - Tennis: Playing Style: Aggressive, & Lot of unforced errors.
+  - Tennis: Playing Style: Aggressive, a lot of unforced errors.
-  - Chess: Fan of g4 opening, play E4 when gets a bit serious.
+  - Chess: Fan of g4 opening, I play E4 when it gets a bit serious.
 - Writing critical summary blogs of AI papers
   - Deeply curious about underlying mathematics.
 - Blogging about the things I get stuck on.
 Hopefully, others do not.